 Internal family systems Therapy

-Pause and just listen to your own mind for a moment.
+Pause and just listen to your mind for a moment.
 What do you notice?
-Likely, there's a dozen different things buzzing around.
+There are probably a dozen different things buzzing around.
 A part of you might be anxious to start therapy while another part would rather get a cavity filled than talk about your feelings.
 Maybe a part of your body hurts.
-If you check around your heart, perhaps there's a remnant of a feeling about something you saw online or something your partner said to you this morning.
+If you check around your heart, perhaps there's a remnant of a feeling about something you saw online earlier today or something your partner said to you this morning.
 If you're like me, there's usually a song running the background, too.

 Current neuroscience supports the perspective that the natural state of the human brain is multiplicity, which means that in our healthiest, most integrated state we will experience our internal world as made up of different "parts".
-When our environment hasn't been ideal--which, let's be honest, we all experience moments of feeling alone with something painful--parts of us can get struck in extreme roles to protect us from ever experiencing the pain of the past again.
-Extreme roles can look like judging ourselves and others harshly, people-pleasing, caretaking, or getting angry and pushingpeople away, just to name a few examples.
+When our environment hasn't been ideal, some parts of us get walled off while others become struck in extreme roles to protect us from ever experiencing the pain of the past again.
+Extreme roles can look like judging ourselves and others harshly, people-pleasing, caretaking, or getting angry and pushingpeople away.
 They might even look like a mental health diagnosis, like depression or anxiety.

 Internal Family Systems Therapy (IFS) helps us learn how to relate to our own experience from an open, nonjudgemental stance.
 From this place, we can offer witnessing and healing to parts of ourselves that are stuck in painful or traumatic memories.
 The more understanding, compassion, and healing we can offer to ourselves, the more integrated, creative, and alive we feel.